Key takeaways

 Comp set (competitor set)

-A list of hotels with similar attributes to your hotel’s, used as a point of comparison for rates and services.
-It’s essentially a list of direct competitors.
+A list of hotels with similar attributes used to compare rates and services, essentially identifying direct competitors.

 CRM (customer relationship management)